Roero Arneis DOCG

 0,375 - 0,75 L

-Vinification: the grapes are delivered in small 20-kg crates with holes in them to facilitate aeration of the grapes.
-They are immediately softly pressed to avoid the breakdown of the skins and the must obtained is stored in a steel tank at a temperature of about 8/10°C to allow static decantation and, subsequently, the removal of the coarser parts.
-After about 24 hours, the must is racked and brought to a temperature of 16/18°C; the alcoholic fermentation process, which uses indigenous yeasts, is naturally triggered within a few hours Upon completion of fermentation, the wine is racked and stored at a temperature of 5/6°C. Another part of the grapes (approximately 20/30%) are placed in the tank in alternate layers, entire and destemmed.
+Vinification: the grapes are delivered in small 20-kg crates equipped with holes to facilitate aeration.
+A part of the grapes are immediately soft-pressed to avoid the breakdown of the skins and the must obtained is stored in steel vats at a temperature of around 8/10°C to allow static decantation and, subsequently, the removal of the coarser parts.
+After about 24 hours, the must is transferred and brought to a temperature of 16/18°C; at this point, within a few hours, alcoholic fermentation is naturally triggered, which is conducted by indigenous yeasts.
+Once fermentation is complete, the wine is transferred and stored at a temperature of 5/6 °C. Another part of the grapes (approximately 20/30%) are placed in the tank in alternate layers, entire and destemmed.

 Serve chilled for an excellent aperitif.
 Ideal with fish-based starters and with light risottos and pasta dishes.